Last updated: 09.08.2023

 Satellite competitions were introduced to the FIE calendar to develop fencing in specific geographic regions.
 Results at satellites are also awarded points for the official FIE ranking.
 A full list of the FIE Satellite events is available on www.fie.org.

-Entry to FIE Satellite competitions are governed by the conditions of the particular competition and/or FIE regulations and any fencer must meet any such conditions/regulation to be considered for selection including holding an FIE licence.
+Entry to FIE Satellite competitions are governed by the BF Selection Policy, the conditions of the particular competition and/or FIE regulations and any fencer must meet any such conditions/regulation to be considered for selection including holding an FIE licence.

 To order your FIE licence log into your membership portal at bf.sport80.com then click on the licence tab on the left.

-A maximum of 4 fencers per country can compete without a referee, 5-9 entries 1 referee 10 or more entries 2 referees.
-The athlete that is entered in spaces 5 or 10 will be assigned the primary responsibility for sourcing the referee for the event and a notification will go out to all athletes on each assignment explaining the need for an additional referee and identifying the person responsible for leading the process to source and assign a referee.
+The athlete that is entered in spaces 5 and 10 will be assigned the primary responsibility for sourcing the referee for the event and a notification will go out to all athletes entered explaining the need for an additional referee and identifying the person responsible.
+If you are the 5th or 10th person to enter on the sport80 platform you will be prompted to contact [email protected].
+You will then be asked to confirm your agreement to being responsible for sourcing the referee for the event.
+Once you have agreed we will reopen the system for you to put in your entry.

 Fencers should regularly check the entries on the FIE website here: www.fie.org/competitions.